 Daniell, James R, and Orso L Osti.
 “Failed Back Surgery Syndrome: A Review Article.”
 Asian spine journal vol. 12,2 (2018): 372-379. doi:10.4184/asj.2018.12.2.372

-The information herein on "Taking It Slow After Spine Surgery" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Taking It Slow After Spine Surgery" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.